Boltzmann equation

 where f is the distribution function, t is time, v is velocity, x is position, m is the mass of a molecule, F is the external force, and C[f] is the collision operator that describes the interactions between molecules.

-The Boltzmann equation is a difficult equation to solve analytically, but it can be used to derive important macroscopic properties of a gas, such as its viscosity, thermal conductivity, and diffusion coefficient.
+The Boltzmann equation is a difficult equation to solve analytically, but it can be used to derive important macroscopic properties of a gas, such as its viscosity, Born rule, thermal conductivity, and diffusion coefficient.
 It is also used in the study of non-equilibrium processes, such as shock waves and rarefied gases.

 The Boltzmann equation has many applications in physics, including the study of plasma physics, astrophysics, School Analytics, and condensed matter physics.
-It is an important tool for understanding the behavior of gases and the principles of statistical mechanics.
+It is an important tool for understanding the behavior of gases and the principles of statistical mechanics. learn more about Bose-Einstein condensate.